John Lewis Krimmel

 John Lewis Krimmel (May 30, 1786 – July 15, 1821), sometimes called "the American Hogarth," was America's first painter of genre scenes.
-Born in Germany, he immigrated to Philadelphia in 1809 and soon became a member of the Pennsylvania Academy of the Fine Arts.
+Born in the Holy Roman Empire, he immigrated to Philadelphia in 1809 and soon became a member of the Pennsylvania Academy of the Fine Arts.
 Initially influenced by Scotland's David Wilkie, England's William Hogarth, and America's Benjamin West, he soon turned to direct observation of life for his genre scenes.

-He was among the first artists in America to portray free blacks, such as in Black People's Prayer Meeting (1813).
-Among his still frequently reproduced paintings are Fourth of July, Center Square (1811/12) and Election Day (1815), both filled with lively characterizations of scores of crowd members.
-Among the American artists influenced by Krimmel's work are William Sidney Mount, George Caleb Bingham, and Thomas Eakins.
+Krimmel was among the first artists in America to portray free African Americans, such as in Black People's Prayer Meeting (1813).
+Paintings such as Fourth of July Celebration in Centre Square (1811/12) and Election Day (1815) are filled with lively characterizations of scores of crowd members.
+American artists influenced by Krimmel's work include William Sidney Mount, George Caleb Bingham, and Thomas Eakins.

-Early work
+Early life and education

-Johann Ludwig Krimmel was born on May 30, 1786, in the small town of Ebingen in the south German Duchy of Württemberg.
+Krimmel was born on May 30, 1786, in the small town of Ebingen in Duchy of Württemberg in Germany.

 In 1809, Johann Ludwig decided to join his older brother, who had immigrated to Philadelphia.
-Initially he planned to engage in business with his brother, but soon abandoned this occupation for art.
+He initially planned to engage in business with his brother, but soon abandoned this occupation for art.
 Though he may have had some watercolor lessons in London, Johann Ludwig had no real formal training in art when he reached Philadelphia about November 1, 1809.
-The 1812 city directory listed Krimmel (who by now had Anglicized his name to John Lewis) as a painter.
-He began by painting portraits, but, a copy of David Wilkie's Blind Fiddler falling in his way, his attention was turned to humorous subjects.
+The 1812 city directory listed Krimmel, who Anglicized his name to John Lewis, as a painter.
+He began painting portraits.
+But a copy of David Wilkie's Blind Fiddler persuaded him to turn to humorous subjects.
 He also painted historical pictures.